HTTP Load Balancer

 - Create and advertise an HTTPS load balancer with your TLS certificate or with the certificate minted by Distributed Cloud Services

 Note: Distributed Cloud Services support automatic certificate generation and management.
-You can either delegate your domain to Distributed Cloud Services or add the CNAME record to your DNS records in case you do not delegate the domain to Distributed Cloud Services.
+You can either let Distributed Cloud Services DNS manage your zone (see Create Primary Zone), or you can add the CNAME record to your DNS records.
 See Automatic Certificate Generation for certificates managed by Distributed Cloud Services.
-See Delegate Domain for more information on how to delegate your domain to Distributed Cloud Services.

 Prerequisites